Wednesday 3rd November, 2021

 Abnormal tightness: joint alignment

-The abnormal posture that results from an imbalance will alter the alignment of joints, resulting in increased wear and an increased risk of injury.
+The joints of your body are designed to “sit nicely balanced”.
+As shown in this diagram the changes in posture caused by trigger points will alter the alignment of the joints, resulting in increased wear and an increased risk of injury.

 What causes trigger points